-- You may transfer credits from previously earned college coursework toward your degree and earn credits for on-the-job experience, certifications, training, military service, and certain test scores.
+- You may transfer credits from previously earned college coursework toward your degree.

 The child development major is designed as a complete four-year program at University of La Verne, but it also complements community college programs in Early Education.
 Most approved Curriculum Alignment Courses (CAP) from any California Community College, are accepted as equivalencies for the major.